calliope-project/calliope/docs/building.md

 * The `build` configuration items are used when you build your optimisation problem (`calliope.Model.build(...)`).
 * The `solve` configuration items are used when you solve your optimisation problem (`calliope.Model.solve(...)`).

-At each of these stages you can override what you have put in your YAML file (or if not in your YAML file, [the default that Calliope uses][config-schema]).
+At each of these stages you can override what you have put in your YAML file (or if not in your YAML file, [the default that Calliope uses][model-configuration-schema]).
 You do this by providing additional keyword arguments on calling `calliope.Model` or its methods.
 E.g.,:

 ```python